List of Mobile Suit Gundam: Iron-Blooded Orphans characters: Others

-Mecha & vehicles
+Mecha and vehicles

 Gundam-Frame Suits

 "Gundam" is the name for 72 unique mobile suit frames produced and developed alongside the Alaya-Vijnana System by Gjallarhorn during the late stages of the Calamity War 300 years ago, considered instrumental in ending the war.
 A Gundam-Frame unit is equipped with two Ahab Reactors, which generate Ahab Particles, giving the mobile suit unparalleled power, but it is difficult to keep the reactors in synchronous operation; hence the rarity of these machines.
 A Gundam's high power and maneuverability can also pose a problem by creating a heavy burden for the pilot.
 However, this is mitigated by the implementation of Inertial Control from the use of the Ahab Reactors and the cockpit is positioned in front of the reactors to take advantage of this.
 Only 26 of the 72 Gundam-Frame suits are confirmed to exist in operational form in the present day.
 All Gundam Frames were named after the 72 Demons of Ars Goetia.